-With over six years dedicated to the neighborhood retail market, we have transformed this industry through our extensive market know-how and pioneering technological innovations.
-We have also launched differentiated online business transformation models for different cities and retail businesses.
+With over six years dedicated to the neighborhood retail market, we accurately predicted and captured consumers' demand for fresh produce and FMCGs in first- and second-tier cities, and have transformed this industry through our extensive market know-how and pioneering technological innovations.
+We have also launched differentiated business models to drive digitalization of traditional neighborhood retail market segments in different cities.
+Our innovative business model comprises of our on-demand DMW retail business, intelligent fresh markets business and retail cloud business initiative.

-We have invented the DMW model with the focus on first- and second-tier cities in China.
-Through the DMWs, we provide self-operated on-demand grocery retail services, which are highly valued by our users.
+We invented the DMW model in May 2015 with the focus on first- and second-tier cities in China, bringing products closer to consumers before any other DMW player.
 We operated 622 DMWs across 16 cities as of December 31, 2020.
-Through our Missfresh mobile application and Mini Program, our users have access to over 4,000 SKUs of quality grocery products, which can be delivered in 45 minutes on average after a user places an order with us.
+Through our "Missfresh" mobile application and Mini Program, our users can place orders for over 4,000 SKUs of quality grocery products to be delivered from our DMWs.
+Our DMWs are strategically located in local neighborhoods, and undertake the functions of cold-chain enabled warehousing and last mile logistics.
+DMWs are replenished quickly leveraging our smart supply chain.
+The convenient locations of the DMWs and our technology-enabled DMW management allow us to deliver an order to a consumer in 45 minutes on average.
+Therefore, unlike the traditional, time-consuming in-store grocery shopping experience, our on-demand DMW retail business is particularly capable of meeting urban consumers' demand for fast grocery delivery.
 As we continued to address the strong user needs for quality grocery and fast delivery in high-density local neighborhoods, we achieved a growth of net revenues from RMB3.5 billion in 2018 to RMB6.1 billion in 2020, and a gross margin of 19.4% in 2020.